Symptoms of Essential Tremor

 - Tremors may improve with ingestion of a small amount of alcohol (such as wine).

-- Tremors that are most obvious in your hands.
+- Tremors that are most obvious in your hands or in one finger.

 - Difficulty doing tasks with your hands, such as writing or using tools.